This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

 Thanks to the relative rarity of these beans, they command a hefty price tag.
 This is why cafes all around the world now use other coffee beans to make mochas.
 Then, they simply add chocolate to impart that mocha flavor.

 Remember how I said there’s a family of espresso-based drinks?
 The good news is that these 4 types of drinks (mocha, latte, cappuccino, macchiato) all use a similar preparation method.
 Once you learn the method, you can easily make any of them in the comfort of your own home.
-Here’s what you’ll need for making any of these drinks:
+Here’s what you’ll need to make any of these drinks:

 - Espresso beans